The Visitor Centre today is ... Tokyo DisneySea

 Transportation

 There are many transportation attractions at Tokyo DisneySea.
 These include the Big City Vehicles, Venetian Gondolas, and DisneySea Transit Steamer Line and the essential DisneySea Electric Railway.
-Ride them all, and save your feet for queuing.
+Ride them all, and rest your legs.

 Shopping